Nasz-113/data3001-data-nrl-1/README2.md

 How can others get involved?

 If you are interested in contributing to the WPA and EPA analysis for NRL, You can share Your Insights, Provide Feedback, or Spread the Word: For any inquiries or to express your interest, please contact any of the team members listed above.
 We gratefully appreciate any support or contributions to our project

+References:

+Stern, H.S.
+(1999).
+Measuring the success of the game’s big plays.
+Journal of the American Statistical Association, 94, 347-355.

+Swartz, T. (2022).
+Expected points in rugby league.
+Rugby League Eye Test, retrieved from link.

+Swartz, T.B., & Armitage, R. (2007).
+Analyzing rugby league with statistical models.
+Journal of Quantitative Analysis in Sports, 3, 19-34.

+Relevant work can also be found on advanced EPA in rugby league (Swartz, 2022) and an insightful podcast featuring Rugby Legend Sam Tomkins discussing optimal performance strategies (YouTube, 2022).